DhruvModi1605/customer_quality_prediction/README.md

 ''' Files '''
 ---------------------------------------------------------------------------------------------

- 0_problem_statement.pdf: Defines the problem to be solved.
+ problem_statement.pdf: Defines the problem to be solved.

  requirements.txt: This file has all the required standard python packages used in building this project